Hemoperitoneum is a type of internal bleeding. When you have this condition, blood is accumulating in your peritoneal cavity.

 Depending on how long you’ve been bleeding, you may need a blood transfusion.

 When hemoperitoneum is caused by an ectopic pregnancy, your method of treatment can vary according to how quickly blood is accumulating as well as other factors.
 You may need to be checked in to the hospital for observation once the ectopic pregnancy is discovered.
-Sometimes this kind of hemoperitoneum can be managed conservatively with drugs like methotrexate.
-In most cases, a laparoscopic surgery or a laparotomy to close your fallopian tube will be necessary.

 When not treated promptly, serious complications can arise if you have hemoperitoneum.
 The peritoneal cavity is unique because it can hold almost all the circulating blood volume of the average person.
 It’s possible for blood to accumulate in the cavity extremely quickly.
 This can cause you to go into shock from blood loss, become unresponsive, and even result in death.